-What’s the difference between the Ow.ly Traffic in the Overview and the Total Clicks ow.ly metric in reports?
+What’s the difference between the Ow.ly Traffic in the Overview page and the Total Clicks ow.ly metric in reports?

-The Ow.ly Traffic in the Analytics Overview is the total number of clicks for the selected time period on all ow.ly links in all tweets sent by the accounts selected in the Overview, regardless of which account generated the ow.ly link.
+The Ow.ly Traffic in the Analytics Overview page is the total number of clicks for the selected time period on all ow.ly links in all tweets sent by the accounts selected in the Overview, regardless of which account generated the ow.ly link.